jcpeeps/RuDASA-2024/markdown/resources/resource/other/HOW TO USE.md

 1. Create the markdown file, as explained above.
 Remember what you named it (we suggest naming it in a similar way to how we have already done with other files).
 2. Download the icon you would like to use.
 3. Save the icon in the "icons" folder (inside the "media" folder).
-4. **Make sure the icon has the EXACT SAME NAME as the markdown file you created.**
+4. **Make sure the icon has the EXACT SAME NAME as the markdown file you created, with "icon-" added to the front.**
 5. Save your work and we do the rest!
 ---

 ## The Cheat Sheet
 Now that you know how to create a file, let's run through the Markdown syntax (special symbols we will be using).

----
 ### Regular Text
 To copy in/write in regular text, such as a post you want to make, an article or any paragraph text, simply write it in the file like this!
 No symbols required!
----

 ### Headings
 To create a heading, add a certain number of hashtags (#) in front, followed by a space, and then the heading text.
 Ensure the heading is on its own new line.